Our Board of Directors

 Trent Waddoups, Director

-Trent Waddoups has volunteered as a member of the House of Hope Board of Trustees since 2003.
+Trent Waddoups has volunteered as a member of the House of Hope Board of Directors since 2003.
 He received a Bachelor of Arts degree from Utah State University and a Juris Doctor degree from the University of Utah Law School.
 Trent has been a practicing lawyer and owner at Carr & Waddoups Attorneys at Law, LLC since 1996, specializing in personal injury cases and litigation.
 He participates in the following activities and societies: Federalist Society, Moot Court and Environmental Law Review.
 Trent enjoys golfing in his free time.